Cubs vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays' Jose Berrios (9-7) will make his 24th start of the season.
+- Chris Bassitt (11-6) will take to the mound for the Blue Jays and make his 25th start of the season.

-- He has earned a quality start 12 times in 23 starts this season.
+- In 24 starts this season, he's earned a quality start in 15 of them.

-- Berrios has eight starts in a row of five innings or more.
+- Bassitt will look to finish five or more innings for the sixth start in a row.

-- In 23 appearances this season, he has finished four without allowing an earned run.
+- He has finished seven appearances without allowing an earned run in 24 chances this season.

 |Opponent